ACCLA Logo

 JANUARY 2006

-The next meeting of the club will be held on Sunday January 8, 2006 at the usual time of 1:00 P.M.
-The venue will as usual be the Balboa Mission Town Hall, 16916 San Fernando Mission Blvd., Granada Hills.
+The next meeting of the club will be held on Sunday January 8, 2006 at the usual time of 1:00 P.M. at the Balboa Mission Town Hall, Granada Hills.

 President: Bob Effler